gtonkinhill/panaroo/docs/post/pansize.md

 panaroo-fmg --tree dated_phylogeny.newick --pa gene_presence_absence_renamed.Rtab -o fmg_results.txt
 ```

-#### Parameters
+##### Parameters

-For a full description of the paramters and model please see the Zamani-Dahaj et al. 2016 paper.
+For a full description of the parameters and model please see the Zamani-Dahaj et al. 2016 paper.

 ```
 Estimate model parameters for the Finitely Many Genes Model